GoogleChrome/developer.chrome.com/site/en/docs/3pcd-readiness/learn-about-cookies/index.md

 And keep these points in mind as you get ready:

 - Cookies are tiny pieces of code that websites place in a visitor's browser to remember their activity or preferences.
-They can be used to implement a variety of legitimate use case which are important for the user experience.
+They can be used to implement a variety of legitimate use cases that are important for the user experience.
 - There are two main types of cookies, which differ by how are they set and accessed.
 First-party cookies are created by the website that the user is currently visiting.
 They enable core functionalities such as remembering login details, products added to the cart, and providing a personalized user experience.
 Third-party cookies are created by websites other than the one the user is currently visiting, mainly for tracking and online advertising purposes.
 - The deprecation of 3P cookies won't eliminate all cookies—just those set by third parties.
 Your own website's first-party cookies won't be affected.